Koyomi Tominaga: Career

-Koyomi Tominaga's career began at the elementary school when she started playing volleyball at the age of 9.
+Tominaga's career began at the elementary school when she started playing volleyball at the age of 9.
 Then she joined the volleyball team of Shimokitazawa Seitoku Senior High School in 2005.
 In the same year, she was chosen to join Japan's national youth squad to participate in the Under-17 Asian Youth Championship.

 In 2006, she was again chosen as a member of the national team to participate in the Under-18 Asian Junior Volleyball Championship.
-She also played in the FIVB Women’s Junior World Championship in the following year.
+She also played in the FIVB Women's Junior World Championship in the following year.

 After graduating from senior high school, she joined the V.Premier League club Pioneer Red Wings in 2008.

-At the end of the 2013-14 season, she moved to the Ageo Medics after Tohoku Pioneer announced the termination of the Red Wings.
+At the end of the 2013–14 season, she moved to the Ageo Medics after Tohoku Pioneer announced the termination of the Red Wings.

-She played for Lardini Filottrano of Italian Serie A1 in the 2018-19 season, on loan from Ageo Medics.
+She played for Lardini Filottrano of Italian Serie A1 in the 2018–19 season, on loan from Ageo Medics.